Students register, online, via AMOS (student portal) during predetermined registration dates/times.

 It is undergraduate students' responsibility to consult their faculty advisor and secure “registration clearance” (granted by the advisor, through AMOS).
 Undergraduate students normally take four (4) course units in a term.
 In addition, they may schedule physical education activities, music ensembles (choir, women's chorus, orchestra, marching band, wind ensemble), music performance (private lessons), and certain other courses up to a maximum load of 4.5 course units.

-The Add/Drop period and official withdrawal deadlines are specified on the Academic Calendar for each term.
+The Add/Drop period and official withdrawal deadlines are specified on the Academic Calendar for each term and Tuition Refund Policies apply.
 No course may be added after the add/drop period.
-All course withdrawals will appear on the student's official transcript and carry a designation of W or WF.
+Dropped courses do not appear on the official transcript.
+All course withdrawals will appear on the student's official transcript and carry a designation/final grade of W or WF.

 It is the student's responsibility to contact the Financial Aid Office to verify the effect that any change in course load will have on financial-aid eligibility.

 Note that students in a cohort program may not drop a single course, but may only withdraw from all classes in a given term, in consultation with the program director/advisor.